fork52/QUOTE-S-WEBSITE/README.md

 <h1><a href="https://quoteshuddle.000webhostapp.com/home/" target="_top">Quotes Huddle</a><h1>

-**A website for browsing and posting quotes.
-The website has a galore of quotes.**
+<h3>A website for browsing and posting quotes.
+The website has a galore of quotes.<h3>

 [![MIT License][license-image]][license-url]
 [![php usage][php-img]][repo-url]